UltraEngine/Documentation/Collision_File_Format.md

     }
 }
 ```
-In the case of spheres, a single numerical value is used.
+In the case of spheres, an array with length one can be used.
 Note that in all cases, size indicates diameter, not radius.
 ```json
 {
     "collision":